MacPrawn/base64images/readme.txt

 2. Plugin activated: image no longer loads separately.
 Instead, it is embedded in the page\'s source.

 == Changelog ==
+= 1.1 =
+* Added setting to control the maximum image size that should be encoded.
+* Fixed bug when multiple images on a page would sometimes not all get encoded.

 = 1.0.2 =
 * Fixed issue with WooCommerce category images.